 Stimulates milk production

-Stimulates hormone secretion from the adrenal cortex, especially cortisol
+Stimulates the secretion of hormones from the adrenal cortex, mainly cortisol

-Causes ovulation; stimulates progesterone secretion in women and testosterone in men
+Causes ovulation; stimulates secretion of progesterone in women and testosterone in men

 Kidneys and blood vessels

-Stimulates reabsorption of water by the kidneys and determines the constriction of blood vessels.
+Stimulates water reabsorption by the kidneys and determines the constriction of blood vessels

-Contraction of uterine muscles at delivery and release or ejection of milk from mammary glands
+Contraction of the uterine musculature at parturition and release or ejection of milk from the mammary glands

 T3 and T4